-"Where a school has concerns ... it should, in partnership with others (including the Local authority as necessary), consider what additional support or alternative placement may be required"

-the collaborative arrangement to offer appropriate alternative vocational curriculum pathways.
+Statutory guidance School Action "Where a school has concerns it should, in partnership with others (including the Local authority as necessary), consider what additional support or alternative placement may be required" School should consider the use of independent Alternative Provision or commissioning the PRS through the collaborative arrangement to offer appropriate alternative vocational curriculum pathways.
 Note that provision in independent AP cannot be full time unless the provider is a registered school.
 Consider alternative curriculum pathways either within school organised by a nominated member of school staff or through external providers.
 These can be longer term or as a short term approach with a planned reintegration to the school's curriculum pathway.
 Create a bespoke package of provision to include school based provision organised by a nominated member of school and some access to appropriate alternative provision.
 Once appropriate alternative provision is sourced and agreed, attend admission meeting at the AP so that the intervention can be planned with roles and responsibilities of all stakeholders confirmed.
 Attend review meetings and work with the providers and local authority officers to ensure successful reintegration into school following intervention.
 There is NYCC Guidance on Alternative Provision and a directory available (see support mechanism in appendix 3).
 Note the third element of Progress and attainment 8 now contains 'technical awards' from the DfE approved list as well as GCSEs.